AUSTRALIAN RESEARCH COUNCIL

 Daniel Pagendam, AMSI-MASCOS PhD Scholar (2007-09)

-Thesis title: Statistical Inference for Stochastic Processes
+Thesis title: Experimental Design and Inference for Population Models

 Joshua Ross, MASCOS PhD Scholar (2004-06)